 What does uninsured motorist coverage do?

-There are several types of insurance that step in when you are hit by a driver without liability insurance or with bare-bones coverage that is too skimpy to cover the damages.
+There are several types of uninsured motorist coverage that step in when you are hit by a driver without liability insurance or with bare-bones coverage that is too skimpy to cover the damages.
 About one driver in seven isn’t insured for liability, says the Insurance Research Council.

-Uninsured motorist bodily injury (UM) coverage mostly pays for medical bills, and those of your passengers, if you are hit by a driver who is uninsured.
+Uninsured motorist bodily injury (UM or UMBI) coverage mostly pays for medical bills, and those of your passengers, if you are hit by a driver who is uninsured.
+UMBI may also cover pain and suffering and lost income.
 In cases where the other driver has insurance, but isn’t enough to cover the bills, underinsured motorist bodily injury (UNDUM) makes up the difference between his policy limits and yours.